 Expert Tips for Peak Season Shipping 2022

-The end of the summer and the start of school kicks off the start of the peak shipping season.
+The end of the summer and the start of school kicks off the beginning of the peak shipping season.
 If you’re a business owner or operate a logistics company, it’s essential to plan for the peak shipping season and figure out how you’ll succeed as things can get crazy business instantly.
 The biggest trend that has been emerging in recent years, is that peak shipping season is starting even earlier than it has in the past.
-In this post, we’ll take a look at how to succeed during peak season shipping, including how 2021 will look a bit different from years past when COVID was taking precedence.
+In this post, we’ll take a look at how to succeed during peak season shipping, including how 2022 will look a bit different from years past when COVID was taking precedence.

 When Is the Peak Shipping Season?

 For shipping, peak season runs from mid-August until Thanksgiving.
 Many markets experience high demand during this time, which means more goods on the road.
 This period is particularly peak for the retail industry, where stores stock their shelves for back-to-school shopping and prepare for the coming holiday rush.

 What to Expect from Peak Shipping Season

 You can expect to see freight rates rise and freight capacity plummet during this peak season.
 That activity can raise significant challenges for retailers and all the more for those managing the supply chain and logistics.